fgheorghe/jsIRC/README.md

 Install IRC Web Client
 ======================

-Using Apache or NGinx, server content from the public/ folder.
+Using Apache or NGinx, serve content from the public/ folder.

 This does not need to live on the same server and domain as the Socket.IO IRC server.